reese/gatsby-plugin-stork/README.md

 ## Project Status

-Note that this project is still pre-1.0, and until it has some users, minor version bumps may contain breaking changes.
+Note that this project is still pre-1.0, and minor version bumps may contain breaking changes.
 If you are still using this pre-1.0, I recommend [pinning to a minor version](https://docs.npmjs.com/cli/v6/using-npm/semver#tilde-ranges-123-12-1).

 ## Running During Automated Builds